Abuenameh/abuenameh.github.io/index.markdown

 - Addition of the ability to rotate components.
 - Addition of JK, D, and T flip-flops.

+The app is a work-in-progress, so there may be some bugs.
+Please save fairly often to help mitigate against that.
 The web app is available at <https://abuenameh.github.io/logossim/>.